Sharpening stone

 Often whetstones are used with a cutting fluid to enhance sharpening and carry away swarf.
 Those used with water for this purpose are often called water stones or waterstones, those used with oil sometimes oil stones or oilstones.

 Whetstones will wear away with use, typically in the middle.
 Tools sharpened in this groove will develop undesirable curves on the blade.
 In order to prevent this, a whetstone may be levelled out with sandpaper or a levelling or flattening stone.

 Terminology

 The term is based on the word whet, which means to sharpen a blade, not on the word wet.
-The verb nowadays to describe the process of using a sharpening stone for a knife is simply to sharpen, but the older term to whet is still sometimes used, though so rare in this sense that it is no longer mentioned in, for example, the Oxford Living Dictionaries.
+The modern verb to describe the process of using a sharpening stone for a knife is simply to sharpen, but the older term to whet is still sometimes used, though so rare in this sense that it is no longer mentioned in, for example, the Oxford Living Dictionaries.